CodeKaiRed/Continuous-Requirements-Generation/outputs/0-optimize-with-gpt-4-turbo-preview/iteration-14.md

+# Observations
+The system instructions were updated to remove the prioritization quailty definition and include instructions for outputting the type of modification needed to accomodate the newly generated requirement artifacts.

+The model still input incorrect numbering for the newly generated requirement artifacts, but the determination that requirement artifacts are "new" to the SRS is correct.
+The use-case is not very well-defined for the success end-condition, but this may be due to the simplicity of the user story input. the security requirement is accurate, but unnecessary as the average person may already have access to traffic data.
+The other non-functional requirements are measurable and testable due to the specification of quantities in time, clicks, or users.

+# Configuration
+## RAG Files:
+data/edited_srs.md
+data/IEEE 830-1998.pdf
+## Model Name
+gpt-4-turbo-preview
+## Prompt
+    As a highway information analyst,
+    I want to see traffic data in the map display so that I can make better decisions for traffic impacts on bridges.

+# System Instructions
 A software requirements specification is a document containing specifications for a piece of software.
 It covers the following areas, as specified in bullets:
 - Version History
 - System Purpose or Objective